fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 One notable feature of openSUSE is that, by default, it uses [Btrfs](https://en.wikipedia.org/wiki/Btrfs) as its root file system.
 It is used as it allows for easier snapshots to backup the root file system.
 In my experience, this is more of a curse than a blessing, as I tend to find that openSUSE with a Btrfs root file system becomes unbootable within about a fortnight for me, at least.
 This is even when I keep on top of the snapshots, delete the old ones and keep an eye on my disk usage using Btrfs' own tools (as the Linux command-line tool `df` is not accurate in measuring file system usage when it is a Btrfs file system).
 It also uses [XFS](https://en.wikipedia.org/wiki/XFS) as its default home file system.

 I would recommend openSUSE to intermediate to advanced users that like RPM packaging and may need obscure pieces of software.
 In theory, it could be used by a beginner, but I personally think that a beginner would likely really struggle with Btrfs.
 This is obviously a problem for openSUSE given it is the default root file system of the distribution.
 Either they would struggle to keep on top of the snapshots and preventing them from using up their entire root file system, or they may experience an issue like that one I previously mentioned.

+SUSE Linux Enterprise (SLE) is based on openSUSE Leap and is a commercial product.
+It comes with about thirteen years of general support, an additional three years of long term service pack support (total sixteen years) and an additional three years of long term service pack core support (total nineteen years).
+It comes in two editions, SLE Server for servers and mainframes and a desktop/workframe edition called SLE Desktop.

 # PCLinuxOS
 ~~~